OmenApps/django-help/README.md

   - django-taggit 6.1+: For tagging functionality
   - python-frontmatter 1.1+: For parsing Markdown files with metadata
   - django-crispy-forms 2.3+: For enhanced form rendering
+  - crispy-bootstrap5 2024.2+: For Bootstrap 5 styling in crispy forms

 ## Installation